Dr Billie Jane Lythberg

 PhD, conferred 2011

-I work at the junction of economics, anthropology and history, with a strong focus on Aotearoa and the Pacific.
-My work explores inovation and sustainability in creative and cultural industries.
+I work at the junction of business studies, anthropology and history, with a strong focus on Aotearoa and the Pacific.
+My work often explores inovation and sustainability in creative and cultural industries.

 Research | Current